Troubleshooting & FAQ

 Your config must wrap the launcher in cmd /c — Windows can't spawn npx directly.
 Regenerate the config from the Connect page (it does this for you) rather than hand-editing to a bare npx.

-A prompt shows up twice in my slash menu
+An item shows up twice in my slash menu

 My rule isn't being followed